cscart/docs/en/user_guide/stores/index.rst

     *

 .. meta::
-   :description: Articles about configuring multiple storefronts for your CS-Cart store on different domains or subdomains for specific region or audience.
+   :description: Articles about configuring multiple storefronts in CS-Cart and Multi-Vendor on different domains or subdomains for specific region or audience.